5 Neurotoxins Found in Popular Foods

 Stevia is 200 times sweeter than sugar and doesn’t increase blood sugar or promote tooth decay.

-Read the product label carefully when buying stevia since, disappointingly, most stevia products also contain added sugar.
+Read the product label carefully when buying stevia since, disappointingly, many stevia products also contain added sugar.

 One healthy all-stevia brand is SweetLeaf Stevia.